bergben/ng2-img-max/README.md

 This means, the huge image that the user may select will never even need to be uploaded to the server.

+### Make sure to check out [ng2-img-tools](https://github.com/bergben/ng2-img-tools) for further image manipulation such as resizing to an exact size (e.g. to create thumbnails) or image cropping.

 ## Install
 ```bash
 $ npm install ng2-img-max --save